neondatabase/website/content/docs/functions/date_trunc.md

 ---
 title: Postgres date_trunc() function
-subtitle: Truncate date and time values to specified precision
+subtitle: Truncate date and time values to a specified precision
 enableTableOfContents: true
 updatedOn: '2024-03-04T11:00:00.000Z'
 ---

-The `date_trunc()` function in PostgreSQL truncates a timestamp or interval to a specified precision.
+The Postgres `date_trunc()` function truncates a timestamp or interval to a specified precision.

 This function is particularly useful for grouping time-series data and performing time-based calculations.
-For example, it can be used to generate monthly reports, analyze hourly trends, or group events by time periods.
+For example, it can be used to generate monthly reports, analyze hourly trends, or group events by time period.

 <CTA />